kujirahand/konawiki3/README.md

 ## Install Library (Option)

-When you want to use Git or Markdown, execute shell commands.
+When you want to use Git, execute shell commands.

 ```sh
 cd kona3engine